Phate6660/rsfetch/README.md

         --help       Prints help information
     -h               Display the hostname of the device.
     -k               Display the name of the kernel.
+    -m               Display free/total memory.
-    -m               Display currently playing music.
+    -M               Display currently playing music.
 Only mpd is supported.
 Must be built with the music feature.
     -s               Display the name of the user's shell.
     -u               Display the uptime.
     -U               Display the name of the user.